TNG/junit-dataprovider/README.md

 #### Is it possible to execute a junit-dataprovider test method for a single test data row?

-> Unfortunately this is not possible directly expect if the other test data rows are uncommented
+> Unfortunately this is not possible directly expect if the other test data rows are commented out
 > in the source code.
-The rerun of a single test data row is working, though, if e.g. in Eclipse
+The rerun of a single test data row, though, is working, if e.g. in Eclipse
 > you right click the test to be executed and choose run/debug.